Bipasha0431/ZenTrades-ProductApiTask/README.md

-The Goal is to create a React application that displays a list of products.
+The goal is to create an application that displays a list of products.
 The application fetches product data from an API, stores it and displays it in a table.

 Built using MERN stack.
 MERN stands for MongoDB, Express, React, and Node, after the four key technologies that make up the stack.